 Mindfulness is ideal for promoting greater self-esteem as demonstrated by several scientific trials.
 Researchers from Griffiths University carried out a study looking at a group of undergraduate psychology students.
 The participants went through a 15-minute mindfulness training, whereas the other half were given a story about a carnivorous plant.
 By the end of the study, the mindfulness group managed to significantly improve their self-esteem.

 A 2015 review by psychologists at the University of Manchester looked at 17 studies published in the Mindfulness journal.
 These studies investigated changes in self-esteem following mindfulness-based interventions (MBIs).
-The majority of the MBI studies reached the conclusion that mindfulness training significantly increases self-esteem.
+The majority of the MBI studies concluded that mindfulness training significantly increases self-esteem.

 Knowing that mindfulness can boost self-esteem, what’s the most efficient way to practice it?
 And, wouldn’t it be wonderful to become mindful in just a few minutes?
 With Synctuition, you can make it possible!
 Our program combines the best sound technology and mindfulness practices.
-The results are 120 mesmerizing sound journeys, which help you let go of pessimistic self-talk and relax your mind and body.
+The results are mesmerizing 3D sound journeys, which help you let go of pessimistic self-talk and relax your mind and body.
 If you wish to improve your self-esteem, we recommend listening to Level 1’s Movie Star, Opening the Gift, and Confidence.